percona/psmdb-docs/docs/authorization.md

 ## Authentication and authorization with direct binding to LDAP

-Starting with release 6.0.2-1, you can configure Percona Server for MongoDB to communicate with the LDAP server directly to authenticate and also authorize users.
+You can configure Percona Server for MongoDB to communicate with the LDAP server directly to authenticate and authorize users.

 The advantage of using this mechanism is that it is easy to setup and does not require pre-creating users  in the dummy `$external` database.
 Nevertheless, the `--authenticationDatabase` connection argument will still need to be specified as `$external`.